Soreing/rsa-cpp-encrypt/README.md

 # Description

 rsa-cpp-encrypt is a simple textbook RSA library for C++.
 The library is capable of generating 2048 bit RSA key pairs, encrypting, decrypting and also exporting/importing keys in PKCS#1 format.
-The implementation uses [biging-x86cpp](https://github.com/Soreing/bigint-x86cpp/)
+The implementation uses [biging-x86cpp](https://github.com/Soreing/bigint-x86cpp/) and is only compatible with x86 architecture CPUs

 # Installation
 Add the folders `bigint` and `rsa-crypt` from `/include` in your include path.
 If you want to compile the library from source, include `ASN1.cpp` and `RSACipher.cpp` from the `/src` folder.
 Alternatively, you can compile the source code to a static library and include it that way.